atarazana/eda-workshop/02-metrics/README.md

 oc get route grafana-route -o jsonpath='{.spec.host}'
 ```

+It is a secured route, so you must use the `https` protocol.

 Use the original credentials **root/secret** as user/password.
 These credentials are defined in the
 [Grafana CR](./metrics/grafana/grafana.yaml) file.